 Who We Are

-Most courses will be delivered through alternate, virtual formats.
-TRU has decades of experience with online offerings.
-The course schedule will be updated to show which courses will be delivered in person.
-MORE INFORMATION HERE
+Most courses will be delivered in person.
+The course schedule will be updated to show which courses will be delivered in person, online or blended.

-Should I still apply?
-TRU is planning a fall intake and applications are open.
-We have advisors available for advising appointments and can offer appointments remotely for those choosing not to travel to campus at this time.
-You can request appointments at Future Students; international students can reach out to email@example.com
+Can I still apply?
+Applications are open!
+We have advisors available for pre-admission advising appointments and can offer appointments remotely for those choosing not to travel to campus at this time.
+You can request appointments with the Future Students Office; international students can reach out to firstname.lastname@example.org

 Located in the heart of Kamloops, British Columbia, Thompson Rivers University offers an abundance of programs, hands-on learning experiences, accessible faculty and a network of services to support student success.
 TRU’s beautiful main campus is located in a welcoming city in a spectacular setting of river valleys, semi-arid grasslands, lakes and mountain peaks on the traditional territories of the Secwepémc people.
 Kamloops offers a safe environment, affordability and a wide variety of activities, and is a convenient 3.5-hour drive or 45-minute flight from Vancouver.

 At TRU, you’ll find many paths to learning, a hands-on approach and a supportive, inclusive environment.
 Go beyond the classroom and learn by doing, from co-op placements with industry leaders, to applied research projects and study abroad.
 Choose from more than 140 on-campus programs and 60 Open Learning programs in arts, science, health sciences, trades and technology, tourism, business and economics, education and social work, nursing and law.
 From English language certificates to bachelor’s and master’s degrees, TRU offers great flexibility.